Bob Harris, CAE

 Try these tips and tricks for elevating its importance to the volunteers:

 The mission statement is the top of the hierarchy of your chamber’s governing documents and deservedly so.
 It is what drives the leaders, staff, members and other stakeholders as they serve.
-“Plastering the Mission Statement” is one way to ensure that the focus and decisions made by leaders
+“Plastering the Mission Statement” is one way to ensure that the focus and decisions made by leaders is firmly centered on the chamber’s purpose.

 # # #